Samjamhas10/se_project_coffeeshop/README.md

 ## Plan on improving the project

+- Fix responsiveness by including mobile design using CSS media queries
-- Enhance the project to include full mobile responsiveness and backend integration for real time reservations.
+- Enhance the project with backend integration for real time reservations using Node.js and Express.

 ## Screenshots